 Let the Cannabis Container Cleanout Commence!

 Without the environment, there would be no marijuana.
-No edibles.
-No THC oil.
-No CBD.
+No THC, CBD, edibles or cannabis oil.

 Join us in our quest to keep Colorado clean by recycling used cannabis containers, jars, vape pens, and batteries instead of throwing them in the trash.

-And stop by Karing Kind in North Boulder to pick up a gram of organic bud or CO2 oil (or pre-order now).
-Our products are grown and extracted using energy-efficient technology, and we are committed to investing in community projects and keeping Boulder beautiful.
+And stop by Karing Kind recreational marijuana dispensary in North Boulder (pre-order online) to pick up a gram of bud or CO2 oil .
+Our products are grown and extracted using energy-efficient technology, and we are committed to investing in community projects and doing our part to keep Boulder beautiful.

 Karing Kind is located just off of US-36, one mile north of Broadway, open MON-SUN from 9am to 10pm.